kjl-89/choose-your-adventure/Outbreak/scene6D.md

 She hesitates, then lifts her hand.
 A small **scratch** runs along the side of her wrist.😱

-“Mom scratched me before turning, but I got away.”
+“Mom scratched me before she turn, but I got away.”

 She shows no sign of symptoms.❌🤒